top of page

 Katie Wilhelm

-Designer Katie Wilhelm continues to collaborate on this virtual space as a partner of the London Arts Council.
+Designer Katie Wilhelm continues to collaborate on this virtual space as a collaborator with the London Arts Council.
 Katie is a member of the Chippewas of Nawash First Nation.

 About the London Arts Council